Atticuss/bucketcat/README.md

 # bucketcat
 Brute-forces objects within a given bucket using Hashcat mask-like syntax

+> But why?

+Because occasionally you'll come across AWS keys that can S3:GetObject but not S3:ListBucket

+> Does that really happen that often?

+Nope.

+> So then again.... why

+Because I needed to take a break from everything else I'm doing and find an excuse to write some good ol' Python.

 #### Usage
 ```
 usage: bucketcat.py [-h] [-m MASK | -f INFILE] [-k CREDSFILE] [-p PROFILE]